tobyspark/ORBIT-Camera/Resources/ParticipantInformation.markdown

 ## What will happen to the results?

 We will use the videos collected by this app to create a large open dataset.
-The dataset will be used to train AI systems to recognise the things that are important for visually impaired people.
+The dataset will be used to train A.I. systems to recognise the things that are important for visually impaired people.

 A summarised version of the findings of the study will be posted on the project website at https://orbit.city.ac.uk/.
 Subsequent to the study, we may report our work, for example through publishing articles in academic journals or speaking at conferences.
 Anonymised and in the aggregate, all the data from the study may be provided as evidence for our conclusions.
 If you desire to have a copy of the result, please send a request by email to the researcher.